intel/ScalableVectorSearch/docs/cpp/index/index.rst

 Compatible Loaders
 ------------------

-The table below lists the compatibility between different index and the different kinds of dataset (e.g., uncompressed, lvq etc).
+The table below lists the compatibility between different index and the different kinds of dataset (e.g., uncompressed, etc).

 .. csv-table:: Index and Loader Compatibility Matrix
    :file: loader-compatibility.csv